Classifying bicrossed products of two Sweedler's Hopf algebras: Introduction

 The paper is organized as follows.
 In \seref{prel} we set the notations and recall the bicrossed product construction of two Hopf algebras.
 In \seref{H_4H_4}, the main section of this paper, we classify all Hopf algebras that factorize through two Sweedler's Hopf algebras.
-In order to do this, we first compute all the matched pairs $(H_4, H_4, \rhd, \lhd)$: except the trivial one, there exists an infinite number of such matched pairs parameterized by a scalar $\lambda$ of the base field $k$.
-Then we will describe by generators and relations all the bicrossed products $H_4 \bowtie H_4$ associated to these matched pairs.
-These are: $H_4 \ot H_4$ and ${\mathcal H}_{16, \, \lambda}$, where for any $\lambda \in k$, ${\mathcal H}_{16, \, \lambda}$ is the $16$-dimensional quantum group generated by $g$, $x$, $G$, $X$ subject to the relations:
+For this, we first compute all the matched pairs $(H_4, H_4, \rhd, \lhd)$: except the trivial one, these are parameterized by the ground field $k$, which is an arbitrary field of characteristic $\neq 2$.
+We then describe by generators and relations the associated bicrossed products $H_4 \bowtie H_4$.
+These are: $H_4 \ot H_4$ and ${\mathcal H}_{16, \, \lambda}$, where, for any $\lambda \in k$, ${\mathcal H}_{16, \, \lambda}$ is the $16$-dimensional quantum group generated by $g$, $x$, $G$, $X$ subject to the relations:

 with the coalgebra structure given such that $g$ and $G$ are group-likes, $x$ is $(1, g)$-primitive and $X$ is $(1, G)$-primitive.
-Finally, as the last step of our approach, using the description of the homomorphisms between two arbitrary bicrossed products given in \cite{ABMbp}, we prove that there are only three isomorphism classes of Hopf algebras that factorize through two Sweedler's Hopf algebras: $H_4 \ot H_4$, ${\mathcal H}_{16, \, 0}$ and ${\mathcal H}_{16, \, 1} \cong D(H_4)$, the Drinfel'd double of $H_4$.
+We then prove that there are only three isomorphism classes of Hopf algebras that factorize through two Sweedler's Hopf algebras: $H_4 \ot H_4$, ${\mathcal H}_{16, \, 0}$ and ${\mathcal H}_{16, \, 1} \cong D(H_4)$, the Drinfel'd double of $H_4$.
+Finally, we prove that there exist the following isomorphisms of groups:

-A different type of classification was given in \cite[Lema 2.8]{GV}, using the classical theory of Hopf algebras extensions and having the cocycle bicrossproduct as a tool: any extension of $H_4$ by $H_4$ is equivalent to the trivial extension $H_4 \ot H_4 $; in particular, any cocycle bicrossproduct $H_4 \, ^{\tau}{}\#_{\sigma} H_4$ is isomorphic to the trivial tensor product $H_4 \ot H_4$.
-This shows that, for two given Hopf algebras, one can obtain a larger class of new types of Hopf algebras by considering the factorization problem and the bicrossed product instead of the extension problem and the cocycle bicrossedproduct.
-In our case, the two new types of Hopf algebras constructed in this paper, ${\mathcal H}_{16, \, 0}$ and ${\mathcal H}_{16, \, 1}$, are not extensions of $H_{4}$ by $H_{4}$ in the sense of \cite[Definition 1.2.0]{AD}.

-Finally, as a consequence of our results, the group of Hopf algebra automorphisms of these quantum groups are described by proving that there exists the following isomorphisms of groups:
+Since the tensor product of two pointed coalgebras is pointed \cite[Lemma 5.1.10]{Montgomery}, it follows that the bicrossed product of two pointed Hopf algebras is pointed.
+In particular, $H_4 \ot H_4$ and ${\mathcal H}_{16, \, \lambda}$, for $\lambda \in k$, are pointed Hopf algebras of dimension 16.
+The classification of such Hopf algebras, over an algebraically closed field of characteristic zero, was considered in \cite{Caenepeel Dascalescu} and, without the pointedness assumption, in \cite{GV}.
+With the notations of \cite[Theorem 5.2]{Caenepeel Dascalescu}, we have $\mathbb{H}_{4} \ot H_{4} = H_{(3)}$, $\mathcal{H}_{16, \, 0} = H_{(4)}$ and $\mathcal{H}_{16, \, 1} = H_{(5)}$.
+Thus, the Hopf algebras we obtain here have already appeared in the literature.